Brunswick Heritage Museum: Building

+The museum is housed in the former Improved Order of Red Men fraternal lodge, a group that despite its name was limited to white men at that time and bases their rituals on perceived Native American customs.
+The clubhouse building or "wigwam" was built by the Delaware Tribe No. 43 who occupied the building until 1936.
+The Fraternal Order of Eagles Brunswick Aerie No. 1136 purchased the building on June 1, 1936 and removed the Native American statue from the entrance.
+That statue is now on the second floor of the museum.
+The museum chose the building because it is located less than a block from the Brunswick Line MARC commuter line and four tracks of the CSX mainline.

+The 1904 building reflects an early commercial architectural style.
+The three-story brick facade is dominated by five bays consisting of tall, narrow arches which contain the second and third story windows.
+The brickwork uses a Flemish bond pattern with glazed headers.
+The top of the building is partial story consisting of a dentilled cornice with modillions underneath and short pilasters above.

 Collection

 The first floor has a younger children's play and dress up area.
 The second floor focuses on life in Brunswick during different time periods, and on the C&O Canal.
 The third floor consists of an HO scale model railroad layout depicting the B&O Railroad's Metropolitan line (the MET) from Washington, DC to Brunswick, Maryland in the late 1950s.
 The model also includes the Brunswick classification yards, which were completed in 1907 and measured 5 mi long, the largest and most modern in the nation to serve only one railroad company at that time.

 Brunswick Visitor Center

 The Brunswick Visitor Center is also on the first floor and is maintained by the National Park Service as a tenant.
 This is a unit of the Chesapeake and Ohio Canal National Historical Park.